On Lottery Tickets and Minimal Task Representations in Deep Reinforcement Learning: Introduction

 \begin{enumerate} \item We show that winning tickets exist in both high-dimensional visual and control tasks (continuous/discrete).
-A positive lottery ticket effect is robustly observed for both off-policy DRL algorithms, including Deep-Q-Networks \citep[DQN,][]{mnih_2015} and on-policy policy-gradient methods \citep[PPO,][]{schulman2015trust, schulman_2017}, providing evidence that the lottery ticket effect is a universal phenomenon across optimization formulations in DRL. \item By comparing reinforcement learning to supervised behavioral cloning (BC), we show that networks trained with explicit supervision can be pruned to higher sparsity levels before performance starts to degrade, indicating that the RL-specific distributional shift requires a larger amount of parameters in order to be addressed (section \ref{sec3a:distillrl}). \item By introducing a set of lottery ticket baselines (section \ref{sec3:baselines}; figure \ref{fig1:conceptual}, middle column), we disentangle the contributions of the mask, weight initialization and layer-wise pruning ratio.
+A positive lottery ticket effect is robustly observed for both off-policy DRL algorithms, including Deep-Q-Networks \citep[DQN,][]{mnih_2015} and on-policy policy-gradient methods \citep[PPO,][]{schulman2015trust, schulman_2017}, providing evidence that the lottery ticket effect is a universal phenomenon across optimization formulations in DRL. \item By comparing RL to supervised behavioral cloning (BC), we show that networks trained with explicit supervision can be pruned to higher sparsity levels before performance starts to degrade, indicating that the RL problem requires a larger amount of parameters to address exploration, distribution shift \& quality of the credit assignment signal (section \ref{sec3a:distillrl}). \item By introducing a set of lottery ticket baselines (section \ref{sec3:baselines}; figure \ref{fig1:conceptual}), we disentangle the contributions of the mask, weight initialization and layer-wise pruning ratio.
 We demonstrate that the mask explains most of the ticket effect in behavioral cloning and reinforcement learning for MLP-based agents, whereas the associated weight initialization is less important (section \ref{sec3a:distillation} and \ref{sec3b:deeprl}).
 For CNN-based agents the weight initialization contributes more. \item By visualizing the sparsified weights for each layer, we find that early network layers are pruned more.
 Entire input dimensions can be rendered invisible to MLP-based agents by the pruning procedure.
 By this mechanism, IMP compresses the input representation of the MDP (e.g. figure \ref{fig1:conceptual}, left column, bottom row) and reveals a minimal task representation for the underlying control problems (section \ref{sec4:representations}). \item The IMP input layer mask not only eliminates obviously redundant dimensions, but also identifies complex relationships between input features and the task of the agent (section \ref{sec4a:repr_vision}), e.g. the proximity of an enemy or the speed of an approaching object.
 We show that the input masking can be transferred to train dense agents with sparse inputs at lower costs. \item We show that the weight initialization scheme is important for discovering minimal representations.
 Depending on the input size of different layers of the network, global magnitude-based pruning can introduce a strong layer-specific pruning bias.
 We compare initializations and show that a suitable initialization scheme enables the removal of task-irrelevant dimensions (section \ref{sec4b:repr_control}). \end{enumerate}